top of page

 Canadian Case Studies

-A review of comparable rural communities across Canada is being conducted to identify best practices, policy models, and implementation strategies for rural EV infrastructure and services.
+A review of comparable rural communities across Canada [PDF - 147KB] was conducted to identify best practices, policy models, and implementation strategies for rural EV infrastructure and services.

 Nova Scotia Case Studies

-Profiles of Nova Scotian partner communities will be developed to better understand local transportation systems, infrastructure gaps, and potential next steps toward electrification.
+Profiles of Nova Scotian partner communities were developed to better understand local transportation systems, infrastructure gaps, and potential next steps toward electrification.

 Planning Framework and Toolkit Development

-Insights from workshops, meetings, and case studies will support the creation of a planning framework and design toolkit for rural electrification.
+Insights from workshops, meetings, and case studies were gathered to support the creation of two planning framework and design toolkits for rural electrification.
 The toolkit will be shared with other communities to support EV infrastructure planning and implementation.
+The toolkit for Yarmouth County can be viewed here [PDF - 111KB], and the toolkit for Colchester County can be viewed here [PDF - 102KB].

 Final Technical Report

-A final report will compile findings from community engagement, partner meetings, and case study research.
-It will include recommendations, community design concepts, and a template rural electrification strategy that can be adapted across Nova Scotia.
+A final report has been developed [PDF - 13.9MB], which compiled findings from community engagement, partner meetings, and case study research.
+It includes recommendations, community design concepts, and a template rural electrification strategy that can be adapted across Nova Scotia.

 Funding & Support